 USE OF NON-GAAP MEASURES: Throughout this presentation and in other materials disclosed by the Company, Tidewater uses a number of financial measures when assessing its results and measuring overall performance.
 The intent of non-GAAP measures and ratios is to provide additional useful information to investors and analysts.
 Certain of these financial measures do not have a standardized meaning prescribed by GAAP and are therefore unlikely to be comparable to similar measures presented by other entities.
 As such, these measures should not be considered in isolation or used as a substitute for measures of performance prepared in accordance with GAAP.
-For more information with respect to financial measures which have not been defined by GAAP, including reconciliations to the closest comparable GAAP measures, see the "Non-GAAP Measures" section of Tidewater Renewables' most recent MD&A which is available on SEDAR.
+For more information with respect to financial measures which have not been defined by GAAP, including reconciliations to the closest comparable GAAP measure, see the "Non-GAAP Measures" section of Tidewater Renewables' most recent MD&A which is available on SEDAR.

 This presentation refers to the non-GAAP financial measures "Adjusted EBITDA", "run-rate EBITDA", and "Net Debt" which do not have any standardized meaning prescribed by GAAP.
 Adjusted EBITDA is calculated as income (or loss) before finance costs, taxes, depreciation, share-based compensation, unrealized gains/losses on derivative contracts, non-cash items, transaction costs, lease payments under IFRS 16 Leases and other items considered non-recurring in nature plus the Company's proportionate share of EBITDA in their equity investments.
 Adjusted EBITDA is used by management to set objectives, make operating and capital investment decisions, monitor debt covenants, and assess performance.
 In addition to its use by management, Tidewater Renewables also believes Adjusted EBITDA is a measure widely used by securities analysts, investors, lending institutions, and others to evaluate the financial performance of the Company and other companies in the renewable energy industry.
 As a result, Adjusted EBITDA is presented as a relevant measure in the MD&A to assist analysts and readers in assessing the performance of the Company as seen from management's perspective.
-"Run-rate EBITDA" is defined as the expected Adjusted EBITDA to be generated by a specific acquired asset or specific growth project corresponding to a full year of operations at full capacity. run-rate EBITDA excludes non-cash items including depreciation and stock-based compensation.
-The calculation of run-rate EBITDA is based on certain estimates and assumptions and should not be regarded as a representation by the Company or any other person that the Company will achieve such operating results.
-Prospective investors should not place undue reliance on the Company's run-rate EBITDA and should make their own independent assessment of the Company's future results or operations, cash flows and financial condition.
+"Run-rate EBITDA" is defined as the expected Adjusted EBITDA is based on certain estimates and assumptions and should not be regarded as a representation by the Company or any other person that the Company will achieve such operating results.
+Prospective investors should not place undue reliance on the Company's run-rate EBITDA and should make their own independent assessment of the Company's future results or operations, cash flows affinancial condition.
 Run rate EBITDA guidance related to the HDRD Complex contains various assumptions including a renewable refinery margin of \$90/bbl.
-The renewable refinery margin is derived from vegetable oil strip pricing for the Corporation's feedstocks, which are approximately 50% hedged through 2023 and 2024. current diesel strip pricing, the Corporation's previously announced CFR credit sales an
+The renewable refinery margin is derived from vegetable offs sole prices over the corporation's feedstocks, which are approximately 50% hedged through 2023 and 2024, current diesel strip pricing, the Corporation's previously announced CFR credit sales and average BC LCFS credi